slogsdon/kas/index.md

 # Kristine and Shane are getting married!

 Hi there!
-Kristine and I are super excited to be getting hitched, and we're glad you could stop by.
+We are super excited to be getting hitched, and we're glad you could stop by.
 If you need any information from us about the wedding, take a look further down the page for the main details or follow one of the links below for some more details.

-&mdash; Shane
+&mdash; Kristine + Shane

 1. [Information](/information/)
 2. [RSVP](/rsvp/)